Cong902/mylab_jlc/content/zh/publication/LL2025/index.md

 publication: "*Language Learning*"
 publication_short: ""

-abstract: The present study used immersive virtual-reality (iVR) technology to simulate a real-life environment and examined its impact on novel-word learning and lexicalization.
-On Days 1–3, Chinese-speaking participants learned German words in iVR and traditional picture–word (PW) association contexts.
-A semantic-priming task was used to measure word lexicalization on Day 4, and again 6 months later.
-The behavioral findings of an immediate posttest showed a larger semantic-priming effect on iVR-learned words compared to PW-learned words.
-Moreover, electrophysiological results of the immediate posttest demonstrated significant semantic-priming effects only for iVR-learned words, such that related prime–target pairs elicited enhanced N400 amplitude compared to unrelated prime–target pairs.
-However, after 6 months, there were no differences between the iVR and PW conditions.
-The findings support the embodied-cognition theory and dual-coding theory and suggest that a virtual real-life learning context with multimodal enrichment facilitates novel-word learning and lexicalization but that these effects seem to disappear over time.
+abstract: The present study used immersive virtual-reality (iVR) technology to simulate a real-life environment and examined its impact on...

 # Summary.
 An optional shortened abstract.
 summary: The present study used immersive virtual-reality (iVR) technology to simulate a real-life environment and examined its impact on novel-word learning and lexicalization...